After visiting our partner farm on Jeju Island, Organic Certification Specialist, Rob Milner, wrote:

 Wild Orchard's exclusive partner farm on Jeju Island uses no fertilizers, sprays or even a basic irrigation system to water the tea crops.
 The native volcanic soil is so alive and mineral-rich that it is completely fertile on its own (early on when the tea plants were very young and in need of some support, the farm's organically raised geese roamed the tea fields, eating only the sprouting weeds while naturally fertilizing the soil with their droppings).
 The island's temperate climate produces copious rainfall and a constant sea breeze so that no manmade irrigation or air circulation systems are needed.

-The farm also raises other organic crops as well as livestock such as dairy cows, pigs, ducks and geese (yes, the same geese mentioned above) from which organic inputs are derived to support the tea plants.
-The entire farm, from the green tea fields to the near and distant surrounding areas, is thriving with native plants, insects, animals and trees, further enriching the soil's microbiome.
-Partnering with a farm that grows their green tea trees biodynamically and regeneratively by focusing on soil health allows us to join in working in concert with nature and contributing to long-term solutions to our climate & health crisis.
+The entire farm, from the tea fields to the near and distant surrounding areas, is thriving with native plants, insects, wild animals and trees, further enriching the soil's microbiome.
+Partnering with a regenerative farm that grows their tea trees biodynamically and regeneratively by focusing on soil health allows us to join in working in concert with nature and contributing to long-term solutions to our climate & health crisis.